 When this attribute is used, the method must return a collection implementing IEnumerable, whose elements are secured objects.

 Sitefinity CMS wraps that collection and demands on every individual element before it can be accessed from the end-user.

 Use this attribute when you want to demand application permissions.

 Certain actions cannot be effectively checked when a method is executed, unless a functional programming language is used.
 Since there are no methods for every action you can perform, there is the so-called delayed permission checking.

-Sitefinity CMS performs these demands when a transaction is commited.
+Sitefinity CMS performs these demands when a transaction is committed.
 Since the idea of a transaction is that either all changes are applied, or a rollback is done, those actions are effectively demanded on.

 In the delete method of a data provider where you have typed versions of attributes, you should call this code:

 When you handle this in your types, the table sf_permissions_inheritance_map can avoid being flooded with unused ids.

 To submit feedback, please update your cookie settings and allow the usage of Functional cookies.